 2. Do “The Work”

 Some of us have programming from our youth that fast–tracks from negative bias to catastrophic thinking.
 We see dire consequences happening in routine situations.
-Many years ago, I learned about Byron Katie’s four-question method of looking at our thinking:
+Many years ago, I learned about Byron Katie’s four-question method of looking at our thinking that really helps correct any catastrophizing.
+“The work” involves questioning a thought you have in four steps:

 Question 2: Can you absolutely know it’s true?

-Question 3: How do you react—what happens—when you believe that thought?
+Question 3: How do you react when you have that thought?
+(What happens when you believe that thought?).

 Question 4: Who would you be without the thought?